 Mini Muffins: Line a mini muffin tin for enough for 24-30 muffins and fill liners nearly full.
 Bake for 10-12 minutes.

-Top with Coarse Sugar: Give your muffins a crunchy top by sprinkling on coarse turbinado sugar before baking.
+Top with Coarse Sugar: Give your muffins a crunchy top by sprinkling on coarse turbinado sugar before baking (like in these chocolate chip oat flour muffins).

 Add Favorite Mix-Ins: You can stir in up to ¾ cup total of add-ins such as: